| Connecticut

 shall be consistent with the provisions of this section and shall

 ensure compliance with such procedures.
+Such procedures shall be incorporated

 into the BMW management plan required by law and shall (1) assure the